• Home

 REFLECTION

-This popular Lenten devotion will be offered on a rotating basis at our parishes every Friday of Lent beginning at 7 pm.
+This popular Lenten devotion will be offered on a rotating basis at our parishes every Friday of Lent.

 • RSVP Needed?
 No